-The General Operating budget accounts for almost 60% of total expenditure at the average Top 25 university.
-In 2022, GO expenditure (GOE) averaged $816 million across the Top 25, ranging from $448 million to over $2.5 billion.
+The General Operating budget accounted for almost 62% of total expenditure at the average Top 25 university in 2023.
+GO expenditure (GOE) averaged $867 million across the Top 25.

 Expenditures are less prone to inter-provincial and inter-university differences and complexities than Incomes.
 However, universities do differ for a variety of reasons – size, location, academic program, age, physical condition, and other factors.
 Those differences may be reflected in resource allocations.